Jstinii/Thumbnail-Download-youtube-dl/README.md

-# Thumnail Download for youtube-dl
+# Thumbnail Download for youtube-dl

 To be finished